enzocorsico/enzocorsico/README.md

 # Enzo Corsico
 I'm Enzo from France, living near Mulhouse.
 I'm currently in my first year of study as a web developer.
-I really enjoy learning new languages and frameworks like AngularJS and NestJS.
+I really enjoy learning new languages and frameworks like NextJS and NestJS.

 <!--
 **enzocorsico/enzocorsico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.